Last Modified: November 14, 2013

-Contents: Introduction; Basics; Power Output Level; Amplifier Kits & Foreign Imports; A Caveat On Finals; A Caveat on Drive Power; P&H; Heathkit; Metron 1000B; TenTec Hercules; Ameritron; Henry Radio; SGC; Tokyo Hy-Power; Odds & Ends;
+Contents: Basics; Power In & Power Out; Amplifier Kits & Foreign Imports; Metron 1000B; TenTec Hercules; Ameritron; Henry Radio; SGC; Tokyo Hy-Power; Odds & Ends;

 The best amplifier advice in the world—fix the antenna first!